ScaDS/cicd-ga-scadsai/README.md

 ## Fork and Clone the Github Repository

 * Fork the repository into your GitHub account, copy the default branch `develop` only
+* In your fork, enable Actions -> Workflows
 * Clone your fork locally
 ```bash
 git clone https://github.com/path/to/your/fork.git
 ```
+* You can now work on your fork

 ### Project Structure